Catherine Murray, Countess of Dysart: Death

 In 1648, Catherine transferred ownership of the Ham House estate to Elizabeth and her husband Lionel Tollemache.
-Catherine had fallen ill and wrote to Lord Elgin asking his continued support of her daughters in the event of her passing.
+Catherine had fallen ill and wrote to Lord Elgin asking his continued support of her daughters in the event of her death.
 She died on 2 August 1649 and was buried at Petersham Church.
 Her burial plate, which was gifted to the NT by Sir Humphrey Tollemache in 1976 excludes her title of Countess of Dysart, but mentions that "the whole funerall was celebrated with all fiting solemnitie according to her degree."
 (Note: Catherine Murray did not use her title during her lifetime, as the title did not pass the Great Seal until 1651.)